EddieHubCommunity/support/tips/glossary.md

 **push**: to send committed changes to a remote repository

-**upstream**: of a branch or a fork, the primary branch on the original repository is referred to as the "upstream"
+**upstream**: of a branch or a fork, the primary branch on the original repository is referred as "upstream"

 ### Additional Resources